Richard Washington (climatologist): Career

-Washington took up the position of lecturer at Christ Church college, Oxford in 1993, departmental lecturer in the School of Geography and the Environment at the University of Oxford in 1995, University Lecturer and Fellow of Keble college in 1999, Readership in 2006, and a Professorship in 2010.
+Washington took up the position of lecturer at Christ Church, Oxford in 1993, departmental lecturer in the School of Geography and the Environment at the University of Oxford in 1995, University Lecturer and Fellow of Keble College in 1999, Readership in 2006, and a Professorship in 2010.
 In the same year as obtaining professorship he also received the teaching excellence award from The University of Oxford.

 Washington has supervised more than 20 PhD students to successful completion, almost all of whom have focused on African climate science.
 He has published more than 130 peer-reviewed articles in scientific journals and has a Google Scholar h-index of 54 in 2022.